-Three high-profile court cases that gripped the nation
+Cosby, Castile, Carter: Three trials that gripped the nation

 "She admits in ... texts that she did nothing: She did not call the police or Mr. Roy's family" after hearing his last breaths during a phone call, Moniz said.
 "And, finally, she did not issue a simple additional instruction: Get out of the truck."

-The decision is this case was unusual, but one legal scholar told CNN it is not likely to set a legal precedent
+The decision in this case was unusual, but one legal scholar told CNN it is not likely to set a legal precedent

 "Especially since it still needs to survive appeal," Northeastern University law professor Daniel Medwed said.